I Gusti Agung Wesaka Puja

 Executive Director of ASEAN-IPR

-It is with great pleasure that we welcome you to the Official Website of the ASEAN Institute for Peace and Reconciliation (ASEAN-IPR).
+Warmest greetings!
+It is truly a great privilege for me to welcome you to the ASEAN Institute for Peace and Reconciliations Official Website.

-Moreover, I would also like to thank the government of Norway as an ASEAN partner in contributing towards the maintenance of peace and security, for their support in the development of this Website.
+I would like to take this opportunity to express our appreciation to the government of Norway (through Norway-ASEAN Regional Integration Plan (NARIP)) and Australia (through the ASEAN-Australia Political-Security Partnership (APSP)), as ASEAN’s partners in contributing towards sustaining peace and security, for supporting the development and maintenance of this Website.

 ASEAN-IPR is ASEAN’s knowledge hub and centre of excellence in building capacity on conflict resolution and reconciliation and further strengthening peace-oriented values towards harmony, peace, security and stability in our region and beyond.